whataboutyou-ai/eunomia/docs/mcp_middleware/index.md

-# MCP Middleware

-Add **policy-based authorization** to your [Model Context Protocol (MCP)][mcp-docs] servers built with [FastMCP][fastmcp-docs] with minimal code changes.
+Add **policy-based authorization** to your [Model Context Protocol (MCP)][mcp-docs] servers built with [FastMCP][fastmcp-docs] with one line of code.

+!!! tip "Note"
+    Eunomia is the [official authorization middleware][fastmcp-eunomia-docs] of FastMCP!

-## What is MCP Middleware?
+## What is Eunomia MCP Middleware?

-The Eunomia MCP Middleware provides security and access control for MCP servers by intercepting requests and applying policy-based authorization decisions.
-It integrates seamlessly with FastMCP servers and provides comprehensive audit logging.
+With the Eunomia MCP Middleware, you can control which tools, resources and prompts MCP clients can view and execute on your server.
+Define dynamic JSON-based policies and obtain a comprehensive audit log of all access attempts and violations.

 ### Key Features